amiellib/LoRaSMS433/README.md

 1) Install app on Smartphone
 2) Install Arduino IDE
 3) import Additional Boards Manager URLs
-4) Insall Board from Board Manager
+4) Install Board from Board Manager
 5) Import and open files from this repository
 6) Include Libraries from Manage Library
 7) Edit the file to your needs